SmingHub/Sming/docs/source/getting-started/windows/wsl.rst

 Installing Sming
 ----------------

-Open a WSL command prompt and follow the instructions in :doc:`linux`.
+Open a WSL command prompt and follow the instructions in :doc:`../linux/index`.

 Flashing devices